CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-unavailable-exception.md

 ## Description

-The exception thrown when an error occurs while using a service.
+The exception thrown when a service is unavailable.

-There are multiple reasons that this exception can be thrown:

-- [Service is unhealthy][]
-- [Service does not exist][]

 ## Reasons

-### Service is Unhealthy or Service does not Exist
+### Service is Unavailable

 This exception indicates that there is an issue with the service.